ManifestWebDesign/mf-grid/README.md

 rowTemplate | <div ng-style={ 'cursor': row.cursor } ng-repeat=col in renderedColumns ng-class=col.colIndex() | Row template
 selectAll | function (state) | Function that is appended to the specific grid options for users to programmatically set the selected value all of the rows to the state passed. | Yes=ngCell {{col.cellClass}}><div class=ngVerticalBar ng-style={height: rowHeight} ng-class={ ngVerticalBarVisible: !$last }>&nbsp;</div><div ng-cell></div></div> | Define a row Template to customize output. selectedItems | [] | all of the items selected in the grid.
-In single select mode there will only be one item in the array. selectItem | function (itemIndex, state), Function that is appended to the specific grid options for users to programmatically select the row based on the index of the entity in the data array option. selectRow | function (rowIndex, state) | Function that is appended to the specific grid options for users to programmatically select the row regardless of the related entity. selectWithCheckboxOnly | false | Disable row selections by clicking on the row and only when the checkbox is clicked via rowClick showSelectionCheckbox | false | Row selection check boxes appear as the first column.
+In single select mode there will only be one item in the array. selectItem | function (itemIndex, state) | Function that is appended to the specific grid options for users to programmatically select the row based on the index of the entity in the data array option. selectRow | function (rowIndex, state) | Function that is appended to the specific grid options for users to programmatically select the row regardless of the related entity. selectWithCheckboxOnly | false | Disable row selections by clicking on the row and only when the checkbox is clicked via rowClick showSelectionCheckbox | false | Row selection check boxes appear as the first column.